bhall005/rshell/README.md

 ---

 * Currently, the program only accepts command lines with proper syntax.
 Inputting a command line with typing errors or a command line that does not follow the expected format of surrounding every connector by arguments will result in errors or the commands not being run correctly.
+* Currently, the precedence functionality is not completed.
+Using parentheses in a command line may result in a segmentation fault.